Ecolife® Stabilized Weather-Resistant Wood

-Ecolife’s advanced wood stabilizing preservative system makes wood look better for longer, and provides maximum protection and enhanced performance outdoor wood framing and decking projects exposed to the weather.
+Ecolife’s advanced wood stabilizing preservative system makes wood look better for longer.
+Ecolife provides maximum protection and enhanced performance for outdoor wood framing, decking, fencing and any project exposed to the weather.

 - No need to seal for up to three years due to built-in water repellency

 - Significantly minimizes cracking, checking and splitting by up to 50%